RomLab/system-for-underfloor-heating-v2.0/README.md

 The system for regulation of zone heating of family house.
 Proposed control system is based on Raspberry Pi with the Home Assistant system.
 The unit is fully controllable via web.
 Devices for controlling individual parts of the heating zone control and local room temperature sensors were selected or made within the system.

 ## Description of the overall concept
 There is a heating system of house in the picture 1.
 The source of heat is fireplace in the cellar, on the ground floor and on the first floor.
 All the fireplaces have a heat exchanger.
 The fireplaces with heat exchanger are for heating of heating water which flows through fireplace insert.
 This fireplace insert recharges hot water tank (HWT).
 In the ground floor and in the first floor is distributor of underfloor heating with 12 heating circuit.
 Every the heating circuit is possible to control independent.
 There is pump and manual three-way mixing valve for settings optimal temperature in underfloor heating.
 The first source of heat is a heating coil.
-This gas boiler will use for heating of heating water in the summer season (for heating of domestic hot water (DHW)), where the fireplaces will not to use.
-The both source of heat are for heating of heating water into central tank (volume us 1 500 l).
+This heating coil will use for heating of heating water in the summer season (for heating of domestic hot water (DHW)), where the fireplaces will not to use. -> The heating coil is used for heating of heating water in the summer season (for heating of domestic hot water (DHW)) when the fireplaces are not used.
+The both source of heat are for heating of heating water in central tank (volume is 1 500 l).
 In the upper one third of the height of the tank is installed container for DHW (volume is 120 l).
-The system controls pumps at the distributors of underfloor heating, the pumps for fireplaces with exchanger and drives for individual circuit of underfloor heating.
+The system controls pumps in the distributors of underfloor heating, the pumps for fireplaces with heat exchanger and drives for individual circuit of underfloor heating.
 If there is request for heating from a room, the pumps will be controlled.
-If some makes a fire in fireplace, the selected pump at the fireplace will be turn on.
+If somebody makes a fire in a fireplace, the selected pump by the fireplace will be turn on.

 <p align="center">
 <img src="diagrams/drawio/png/heating-system-rust-of-house.png" width="550px" alt="Heating system in the house">